westcoastcode-se/gohtml/README.md

-A low-latency render the HTML components made for pure Golang Components
+A low-latency HTML components renderer using Go functions

 This is, somewhat, under development.
 Mostly for my amusement at the moment